 At the beach, were normally told to swim between the flags.
 Rockdale Council wanted swimmers swimming in between the nets (netted bathing pools) as a means of keeping people safe in the water.

 The risk of shark attack is still there but doesn't seem to be as of much concern as now.
-These days your more likely to drown in Botany Bay due to the structure of the beach itself.
-A five year boy drowned at Dolls Point in late 2013.
-The water depth increased sharply not too far off shore and people may not be able to see it.
+These days you are more likely to drown in Botany Bay due to the structure of the beach itself.
+A five-year boy drowned at Dolls Point in late 2013.
+The water depth increased sharply not too far offshore and people may not be able to see it.
 Currents in the bay have also played their part as well.

 Updated November 2018 - Clearer image added.